Edgewater Public Schools adheres to New Jersey State requirements:

 Currently Enrolled Students:

 Eligibility for enrichment is evaluated on a yearly basis.
-All students enrolled in the Enrichment Program for the prior school year will be given a cognitive abilities test for the upcoming school year to determine continued eligibility in the program.
+All students enrolled in the Enrichment Program for the prior school year will be given a cognitive abilities test (CogAT) for the upcoming school year to determine continued eligibility in the program.
 Additional criteria that must be met for continued eligibility includes:

 Report card grade requirements